 Even for seasoned travel writers, inspiration doesn't always magically strike.
 Annapurna Mellor shares the methods she uses to find her spark.

-Nat Geo Editor At Large, Norie Quintos answers all the whats, whys and hows on getting your travel story into that travel publication.
+Nat Geo Editor-at-Large, Norie Quintos answers all the whats, whys and hows on getting your travel story into a travel publication.